RHFieldProductManagement/multi-virt-ocp/README.md

 lab for the OpenShift Virtualization (CNV) 2.5 hackfest.

 These instructions use the environment variable `NODE` to refer to the hypervisor.
-Set this variable to the fully qualified domain name of your assigned hypervisor, for example:
+Set this variable to the fully qualified domain name of your assigned hypervisor.

+For example:

 ```
 $ export NODE=node06.pemlab.rdu2.redhat.com